Israel recovers the bodies of 6 hostages in Gaza, including Israeli-American Hersh Goldberg-Polin

 Some 250 hostages were taken on Oct.
 7. Before the military’s announcement of the latest discovery of bodies, Israel said it believed 108 hostages were still held in Gaza and about one-third of them were dead.
 In late August, the Israeli military recovered the bodies of six hostages in southern Gaza.

 Eight hostages have been rescued by Israeli forces, the most recent found on Tuesday.
-Most of the rest were freed during a weeklong cease-fire in November in exchange for the release of Palestinians imprisoned by Israel.
+More than 100 were freed during a weeklong cease-fire in November in exchange for the release of Palestinians imprisoned by Israel.

 Two previous Israeli operations to free hostages killed scores of Palestinians.
 Hamas says several hostages have been killed in Israeli airstrikes and failed rescue attempts.
 Israeli troops mistakenly killed three Israelis who escaped captivity in December.